jpp46/NATURE_MI2020/README.md

 - worker.jl runs the completely open experiment where the shape, orientation and control of the robot are all optimized by the algorithm.
 - worker_semi.jl runs the experiment where only shape, and control undergo optimization, while orientation was set as a constant.
 - worker_closed.jl runs the experiment where only control is optimized, with orientation and shape being set as constants.
+- worker_roll_hill.jl runs the experiment where the robot is forced to try and discover a strategy for moving up hill when inflated and oriented length wise to the hill.

 All of these files can be run in the following manner:
 ```bash